 Here at the Healthy Mummy we LOVE slow cooking.
-We even have a whole recipe book all about it (available here).
 You can take something simple and create an amazing meal for the whole family.

 Why invest in a slow cooker?